sangeethailango/SQL-Ecto-writings/SQL-Ecto-Intermediate/JOIN.md

 ![[Pasted image 20231107104406.png]]

 The `employees` and the `jobs` table have a common column called `job_id`.
-We can join these two tables and create one big table using this `job_id` column.  this `JOIN/INNER JOIN` will only return rows that matches the condition written using `ON`.
+We can join these two tables and create one big table using this `job_id` column.

-Syntax:
+Example:

 ``` SQL
 SELECT * FROM employees JOIN jobs ON employees.job_id = jobs.job_id;
 ```

-Explanation:

 `JOIN/INNER JOIN`, `ON` are used together.
+The above will join `employees` and `jobs` whose value in`job_id` is same.

+Query Explanation:

 - `JOIN/INNER JOIN` is used to write what tables were going to be joined.
 Here we defined `employees` and `jobs` are going to be joined.
-- `ON` used to tell what columns in the tables were same.
+- `ON` used to tell what columns in the tables were having same column.
 In what column these tables are related to each other.
 Here `employees` and `jobs` column related to each other by the column `job_id`.
 - So the above line means, join `employees` and `jobs` tables which is related to each other by the column `job_id`.
 - We are selecting every columns from the both tables to be appeared.